knezi/bachelor_thesis/README.md

 It is also important to have python of a version at least 3.6.
 Version 3.5 (python3 in Debian Stretch) will not work.

-Python can be manually installed by:
+Python can be manually installed by: (TODO wrong)

 apt-get install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python-openssl git